 May be taken with or without food.

-Hypersensitivity.
 Severe hepatic impairment or active liver disease (IV).

-May produce false-positive test results for urinary 5-hydroxyindoleacetic acid.
+May result in false-positive urinary 5-hydroxyindoleacetic acid.